 From functionality testing to performance evaluation, each aspect of our solution underwent meticulous scrutiny.
 When executed, this test plan aimed to accomplish:

-With the mandatory enforcement date of January 1, 2027, quickly approaching, it is crucial for health plans to establish comprehensive testing environments and actively engage with other health plans to develop effective strategies and share lessons learned.
+With the mandatory enforcement date of January 1, 2027, quickly approaching, it is crucial for health plans to establish comprehensive testing environments.
+They must also actively engage with other health plans to develop effective strategies and share lessons learned.
 This collaborative approach will pave the way for improved teamwork and innovation in this critical area.
-By sharing insights and best practices for facilitating member data exchange, we aim to help health plans proactively address connectivity issues and avoid significant penalties and disruptions.
+By sharing insights and best practices for facilitating member data exchange, we aim to help health plans proactively address connectivity issues.
+This approach will help them avoid significant penalties and disruptions.

-If you’re interested in learning more about our Payer-to-Payer Data Exchange cohort, check out our latest white paper.
+Check out our latest white paper to learn more about our Payer-to-Payer Data Exchange cohort!
 This resource will give you a deeper dive into hidden pitfalls and progress achieved throughout implementation and end-to-end testing.

 Stay tuned for future blog posts on this topic and more insights!

-After 20 years in Healthcare IT, Justin Howe now leads a series of Product teams at Availity that are focused on interoperability use cases centered on clinical data acquisition and driving FHIR adoption.
-Having worked in implementation, support and technical services roles in both an EDI clearinghouse and clinical data warehouse environments, Justin is a passionate advocate for reducing the overall burden on both providers and payers who rely on thoughtful approaches to solving difficult challenges.
+Justin Howe brings 20 years of experience in Healthcare IT to his role at Availity.
+He leads Product teams focused on interoperability use cases, clinical data acquisition, and advancing FHIR adoption.
+Justin has worked in implementation, support, and technical services roles in both an EDI clearinghouse and clinical data warehouse environments.
+He is a passionate advocate for reducing the overall burden on both providers and payers.
+Justin believes in the importance of thoughtful approaches to solving difficult challenges.

 Justin Howe